syncfusion-content/maui-docs/MAUI/Range-Slider/interval.md

 ## Interval Selection

-You can drag thumbs only in interval when [EnableIntervalSelection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_EnableIntervalSelection) is true.
+Drag thumbs only in interval when [EnableIntervalSelection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_EnableIntervalSelection) is true.
 If true, both the thumbs can be only moved on the slider Interval.

 {% tabs %}